 About Fostering

-Are you thinking of offering your home and heart to foster and help rehabilitate discarded puppy mill dogs.
 Our goal is to give these dogs a life worth living, help teach them that the world can be kind and ultimately find them wonderful forever homes.
 We hope volunteers find fostering a great experience.
 We are committed to working closely with our volunteers to support them in every way possible.
+We like to say: we provide the supplies and support, while you provide the love!

 Fosters are expected to take their role very seriously.
-It takes a team to get each animal adopted but we depend on the foster homes to give each one the love, care, and training they need to prepare them for their new homes.
+It takes a team to get each animal adopted, but we depend on the foster homes to give each one the love, care, and training they need to prepare them for their new homes.

 Basic Supplies

 Basic supplies that fosters should have include: crates, dog food, dog bowls, a slip leash, regular leash (no retractable leashes please) and various size harnesses/ collars.
 The geographic locations of our foster homes are far and wide.
 There is an opportunity to get donated items from other members of the team, but it might take some coordination and driving to make it happen.
+We have a network of fosters, and do our best to work together!

 Responsibilities

-Here are some responsibilities of being a foster home
+Here are some responsibilities of being a foster home:

 • Know your limits and stick to them.